gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-02-12-how-trlparser-is-revolutionizing-our-fine-tuning-workflow.md

 ## A Glimpse at Our YAML Configuration

-Here's a snippet from our YAML configuration, which defines everything from model parameters to training arguments:
+Here's a snippet from the YAML configuration, which defines everything from model parameters to training arguments:

 ```yaml
 # Model arguments